 When we visited the area, we checked out a few lodges.
-We stayed at some of them, and visited others.
+We stayed at some of them and visited others.
 We talked to the owners about their environmental concerns and ideas, and their efforts to help minimize their impact.

 Here are our favorites from that visit:

-Luna Lodge, Carate
+Luna Lodge, a Costa Rica Ecolodge in Carate

 Wake up at sunrise and breathe the rainforest air while howler monkeys feed noisily nearby.
 After breakfast, hike to the nearest waterfall and bathe in the cool waters.
 Or join one of the many activities offered by the lodge.
-Horseback riding on the beach, kayaking on a lagoon, or even a seven-hour hike into Corcovado National Park: a wildlife watcher’s dream.
+Horseback riding on the beach, kayaking in a lagoon, or even a seven-hour hike into Corcovado National Park: a wildlife watcher’s dream.
 Cool down after your hike in the salt-treated swimming pool (no chlorine!) overlooking the valley while toucans and macaws fly noisily overhead.

 La Leona Eco Lodge, Carate

-La Leona Eco Lodge is a true off-the-beaten-path lodge.
+La Leona Eco Lodge is a true off-the-beaten-path Costa Rica eco lodge.
 Being the closest lodge to Corcovado National Park, by the Leona Ranger Station, it is not accessible by road.
 The closest road is 1.2 miles away, and you must walk the final distance.
 Our advice is to travel light but if you need it, a horse cart will carry your belongings up to the lodge.

-Owned by a Costa Rican family, their philosophy is to maintain this pristine ecosystem by reducing their environmental impact with sustainable practices, being socially responsible and conserving local cultural values.
+Owned by a Costa Rican family, their philosophy is to maintain this pristine ecosystem by reducing their environmental impact with sustainable practices, being socially responsible, and conserving local cultural values.

 Stay at one of their ocean view tent-cabins and get a real glamping experience while saving this precious ecosystem.